tbmorrison/snaq-seq/README.md

 ## <a name="data"></a> Input data-

+#### Sequencing files

+Compressed fastq files for single or paired read should be provided depending of the analysis.

 #### Reference genome:

 SNAQ-SEQ uses the bwa aligner for the analysis which requires the reference genome (fasta format) and bwa indices.